Instructions for Form 8908 (01/2023)

 Line 5

-Generally, reduce the expenses incurred in the construction of each new home by the amount of the credit.
-However, do not reduce the expenses when determining the adjusted basis of a building for purposes of the low-income housing credit.
-Also, expenses taken into account for either the rehabilitation credit or energy credit part of the investment tax credit must not again be considered in determining the energy efficient home credit.
+Generally, you must reduce the expenses incurred in the construction of each new home by the amount of the credit when figuring your basis in the property.
+However, do not reduce the expenses by the amount of the credit when figuring the adjusted basis of a building for purposes of the low-income housing credit.
+Also, expenses taken into account for either the rehabilitation credit or the energy credit part of the investment tax credit must not be taken into account when figuring the energy efficient home credit.
 See sections 45L(e) and (f).

 Line 6

-Generally, reduce the expenses incurred in the construction of each new home by the amount of the credit.
-However, do not reduce the expenses when determining the adjusted basis of a building for purposes of the low-income housing credit.
-Also, expenses taken into account for either the rehabilitation credit or energy credit part of the investment tax credit must not again be considered in determining the energy efficient home credit.
+Generally, you must reduce the expenses incurred in the construction of each new home by the amount of the credit when figuring your basis in the property.
+However, do not reduce the expenses by the amount of the credit when figuring the adjusted basis of a building for purposes of the low-income housing credit.
+Also, expenses taken into account for either the rehabilitation credit or the energy credit part of the investment tax credit must not be taken into account when figuring the energy efficient home credit.
 See sections 45L(e) and (f).

 Line 7